datajoint/datajoint-docs/src/core/index.md

     Adds only dependencies for managing [data pipelines](./glossary#data-pipeline).

-    :octicons-arrow-right-24: New docs coming soon!
-In the meantime, refer to our [legacy docs](./djbase-docker/).

 -   :fontawesome-brands-docker:{ .lg .middle } **datajoint/djtest**

     ---

     Adds testing tools like [pytest](https://docs.pytest.org/en/7.1.x/).

-    :octicons-arrow-right-24: New docs coming soon!
-In the meantime, refer to our [legacy docs](./djtest-docker/).

 -   :fontawesome-brands-docker:{ .lg .middle } **datajoint/datajoint**